-- Wisdom teeth are the third and final set of molars to develop in our mouths.
+- Wisdom teeth are the third and final set of adult teeth (permanent teeth) to develop in our mouths.

 - They usually erupt during our late teens or early twenties, which is why they are often referred to as “wisdom teeth.”

 - While wisdom teeth were once thought to be necessary for chewing, we now know that they are not essential.
-In fact, they can often cause problems such as crowding, infection and decay.
+They can often cause problems such as crowding, infection, and decay.

 Why Remove Wisdom Teeth?

 There are several reasons why wisdom teeth may need to be removed.
 One of the most common is that they can become impacted – meaning that they fail to erupt fully through the gums.
-Impacted wisdom teeth can be difficult or painful to clean, which increases the risk of decay and other oral health problems such as bad breath, decay and periodontal disease.
+Impacted wisdom teeth can be difficult or painful to clean, which increases the risk of decay and other oral health problems such as bad breath, tooth decay, and gum disease.

 Soft tissue vs. Bony impaction